cosmos/sdk-tutorials/academy/ibc/migration.md

 # IBC Migration

 When working with IBC, it is important to be able to upgrade IBC chains and clients.
-IBC-connected chains must perform an IBC upgrade if their upgrade will break counterparty IBC clients.
+IBC-connected chains and counterparty clients must also be able to perform IBC upgrades to prevent failures of cross-chain communication, or even of all communication.
 This is of importance for all developers working with Tendermint clients enabling upgrades.

 The **IBC module** serves several different user groups, such as: